PainApp/PainApp/README.md

 The [node](node) folder contains a NodeJS Express application that hosts the REST server used by the mobile app to query the database.
 Run the command `npm start` from within the folder to install its dependencies and start the server.
-The MySQL database is also cleared andn re-initialized during startup.
+The MySQL database is also cleared and re-initialized during startup.

 The file [instructions.txt](node/instructions.txt) contains details on how